 “Chartreuse and delicate pinks play a role in opposing each other and coming together in times of neutrality.
 Her color scheme is a scientific balance of transparent overlays coming and going to blend in and disappear into one another yet accentuated by bold reds and and calming blues.” -Leslie Diuguid, Du-Good Press

-“This was my favorite piece from my time in Bisbee, AZ.
+“[Mixed Into Yesterday’s Dreams] was my favorite piece from my time in Bisbee, AZ.
 Something clicked in me the day I painted it - it was very meditative and intuitive.
 Nothing was planned other than focusing on energy from the day before which was a mix of interacting with strangers followed by a series of fever dreams in and out of sleep.” -Kristin Texeira

 “This piece has become an exploration in what could be called folk physics - balancing the working properties of ink and paper with pressure and coverage and the topography of carving to constantly adjust to the changing landscape of the reduction matrix.
 It’s really appropriate that this landscape-flavored abstraction, with its reference to desert landforms forged by geological forces, should also make us as printmakers more deeply consider the landscape of the press bed and its counterbalancing forces, including the mind at work to harness those forces.” -Lane Sell, Shoestring Press